suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

-Below figure depicts a sample call flow on how the MOQT Namespace subscribe is used to enable 2 participants (joiner1 and joiner2) to publish their keypackages and have the member is able to process both of them
+Below figure depicts a sample call flow on how the MOQT Namespace subscribe is used to enable 2 participants (joiner1 and joiner2) to publish their KeyPackages and have the member is able to process both of them

 ~~~~